101st Ohio Infantry Regiment Monument

-This monument is a memorial to the 101st Ohio Infantry Regiment who lost lives and sustained many casualties.
+This monument is a memorial to the 101st Ohio Infantry Regiment men who were killed and wounded during the Battle of Chickamauga in 1864.
+13 soldiers were killed in the battle, 83 wounded, and 51 missing or captured.
+Two men were recognized with Medals of Honor.
 The 101st Ohio Infantry Regiment Monument is located by the intersection of Viniard Road and Lafayette Road in the Chickamauga National Battlefield Park, Georgia.
 It was constructed in 1894 and was designed by C.H.
 Niehaus.
-This memorial monument recognized the thirteen killed soldiers, eighty-three wounded soldiers, and the fifty-one missing or captured soldiers of this Civil War battle.

 During the Civil War, Ohio provided the federal government with around 330,000 men, including 5,092 African Americans, divided into 260 regiments.
 Infantry regiments typically served anywhere from 100 days to three years.
 On August 30, 1862, the 101st Regiment Ohio Volunteer Infantry was formed at Camp Monroeville, Ohio for a three-year tour against the rebellion that was the Confederate army.
 Colonels Leander Stem, Isaac Minor Kirby, Lieutenant Colonels John Messer, Moses F. Wooster, Bedan B. McDonald, and Captain Leonard D. Smith led this volunteer regiment throughout its time.
 The regiment, composed of men from Crawford, Erie, Huron, Seneca, and Wyandot counties, engaged in a series of battles ending in 1864, but it is the Battle of Chickamauga for which the memorial was erected.